-Fundamental research in bioengineering harnesses the power of multi-disciplinary approaches to study and leverage biological processes that will transform multiple technologies of high importance to the DoD, and enable new ones.
-These include, for example: new sensing modalities and self-assembled sensory networks; structural biomaterials and electronics with designed functionalities; synthetic and controlled synthesis of complex living matter, e.g. artificial organs; maintenance or enhancement of warfighter resilience and performance in highly stressful situations; and many new capabilities that are yet to be discovered.
+Fundamental research in bioengineering harnesses the power of multi-disciplinary approaches to study and leverage biological processes that can transform multiple technologies of high importance to the DoD, and enable new ones.
+These include, for example: new sensing modalities and self-assembled sensory networks; structural biomaterials and electronics with designed functionalities; synthetic and controlled synthesis of complex living matter, e.g., artificial organs or even complete organisms; and many new capabilities that are yet to be discovered.
 Fundamental and far-reaching advances are required in multiple, often inter-connected research directions to enable such revolutionary abilities.
-These include (but are not limited to): gene-editing, computational biology and bioinformatics, biomechanics and mechanobiology, biophysics, and other approaches to understand and design the interaction between living matter and conventionally engineered, abiotic systems, predict biological system response and evolution, and control their functionalities ab-initio, in realistic and dynamic environments.
+These include (but are not limited to): gene-editing, epigenetics, synthetic biology, computational biology and bioinformatics, biophysics and biochemistry, and other approaches to understand and design the interaction between living matter and conventionally engineered, abiotic systems, predict biological system response and evolution, and control their functionalities ab-initio, in realistic and dynamic environments.